Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-actuarial-avocados/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=10784729)
 # Climate Change National Safety Plan (CCNSP) - Storslysia Relocation Social Insurance Program
 ## Executive Summary
+Our consulting firm has been hired to design a social insurance program for all residents of Storslysia, who are being affected by catastrophic weather events that are occurring with increased frequency as a result of climate change.
+This social insurance program called “Climate Change National Safety Plan (CCNSP)”, considers both voluntary relocation and involuntary displacement where:

+* Voluntary relocation is proactive relocation with residents moving out of regions that have been identified as having a high level of exposure to hazardous weather events in advance of catastrophic weather events.
+* Involuntary, or “emergency” displacement is reactive relocation caused by the occurrence of hazardous weather events.
+The program aims to reduce economic costs associated with relocation activities caused by disastrous weather events and ensure costs do not exceed 10% of Storslysia’s gross domestic product (GDP) each year.
+This report discusses the details of the CCNSP, namely:
+1. Descriptions of key features of the designed insurance program, particularly:
+  * Claim process;
+  * Requirements for successful claim assessments for the population of Storslysia;
+  * Coverages provided by the program;
+  * Key metrics to be used to report and monitor the success of the program.
+2. Pricing and costs associated with the insurance program.
+3. Relevant assumptions used for analyses and financial modelling.
+4. Risks and risk mitigation strategies.
+5. Data limitations.

+This report will not be discussing the sources of funding or modelling for funding, as they will be covered separately by another taskforce from Storslysia’s government.

 ## Product Design